Load Balancer – System Design Interview Question

 - Load balancers do continuous health checks to monitor the server’s capability of handling the request.

-- Depending on the number of requests or demand load balancer add or remove the number of servers.
+- Depending on the number of requests or demand load balancers add or remove the number of servers.

 Where Are Load Balancers Typically Placed?